tldr-pages/tldr/pages/common/clear.md

 `clear -x`

-- Indicate the type of terminal to clean (normally this option is unnecessary because it is taken from the environment variable `TERM`):
+- Indicate the type of terminal to clean (defaults to the value of the environment variable `TERM`):

 `clear -T {{type_of_terminal}}`